 Sitka, Zodiac Boat-Ride

-Depart the pier for the short walk to your awaiting, high-speed Zodiac boat.
+Depart the pier for the short walk to your awaiting Zodiac boat.
 These nimble vessels provide an opportunity for exploration of shallow-water areas not accessible to larger craft, and offer guests a unique and up-close view of Sitka's amazing biodiversity.
 Upon arrival, receive your safety and tour instructions, along with waterproof gear to help keep you dry during the expedition (this gear is not insulated, so guests are advised to dress in warm layers of synthetic materials or wools, regardless of the weather).
-Afterward, begin your scenic, approximately two-hour Zodiac adventure with a cruise along the Sitka coast.
+Afterward, begin your scenic, approximately two-hour Zodiac exploration with a cruise along the Sitka coast.

 Adjacent to Sitka lies a network of dozens of picturesque, rainforest islands that provide a barrier from the swell of the open Pacific Ocean.
-As your captain skilfully navigates these island groups, see reefs and rock pinnacles that jut out of the water, and provide lookout perches for bald eagles and a myriad of beautiful seabirds.
+As your captain skilfully navigates these island groups, see reefs and rock pinnacles that jut out of the water, and provide lookout perches for bald eagles and beautiful seabirds.
 A look downward reveals rapidly growing kelp forests that disappear into the depths of the sound.
 In shallow water areas, inaccessible to larger craft, you may even notice sea stars, anemones, and other invertebrates.
 This area is teeming with wildlife, including sea otters, whales, and sea lions.
 Your captain is trained to approach animals in a way that does not disturb their natural behaviour, providing excellent photography and viewing opportunities.

 Indulge your senses with the pristine natural beauty of the Tongass National Forest during this half-day, back-country hiking excursion.